rbatista/.files/README.md

 # .files
-Dot files for new vim with integration for clojure
+Dot files for neovim with integration for clojure